What Does NxGen MDx Screen For?

 What Your Test Results Mean:

-Alkaptonuria is an inherited disorder caused by an enzyme deficiency that results in a build up of homogentisic acid in the body.
-Over time, this causes the connective tissues to darken.
-Homogentisic acid is also excreted in urine, which turns the urine black upon immediate exposure to air.
-This condition can also cause arthritis, heart problems, kidney stones, and prostate stones.
-Management is symptomatic and there are no treatments available.
+Alkaptonuria is an inherited disorder caused by an enzyme deficiency that results in a build-up of homogentisic acid in the body.
+Over time, this build-up causes the connective tissues, such as the skin and cartilage, to darken.
+In individuals with alkaptonuria, homogentisic acid is also excreted into the urine, which then turns black upon immediate exposure to air.
+Arthritis occurring in the larger joints and the spine is also seen with alkaptonuria.
+Additional signs and symptoms include heart problems, kidney stones, and prostate stones.

 Talk to a Genetic Counselor